MayamaTakeshi/mrcp_client/README.md

 This is an experimental Media Resource Control Protocol (MRCPv2) client that I'm writing in node.js for learning purposes.

-The version of node used for development can found in the package.json file.
+The version of node used for development can be found in the package.json file.

 ## Installation